michaeluno/admin-page-framework/readme.md

 ## Modifying Framework Core Files ##
 The core files are in the `development` directory.

-1. Make sure the constant `WP_DEBUG` is set to `true` on your development site.
+1. Make sure the constant `WP_DEBUG` is set to `true` in the `wp-config.php` file of your development site.
 If this is `false`, the loader plugin will load the complied files in the `library` directory.
-2. Modify core files and make sure your changes take effect.
+2. Modify the core files and make sure your changes take effect.
-3. If you add class files, make sure to run `run.sh` in `tool\inclusion_class_list` to generate inclusion file lists.
+3. If you add class files, make sure to run `run.sh` in `tool/inclusion_class_list` to generate inclusion file lists.
-4. After all the modifications are done, run `php-class-files-beautifier.sh` in `tool\beautifier` to compile the files.
+4. After all the modifications are done, run `php-class-files-beautifier.sh` in `tool/beautifier` to compile the files.

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/michaeluno/admin-page-framework/issues)!